Birth Control and Antibiotics —

 There are several types of bacterial infections that antibiotics can treat.
 If you are taking prescription medication and unsure whether they are antibiotics, it is essential to find out for sure.
 Common infections treated with antibiotics include:

-Your doctor can tell you if antibiotics are right for your infection or if they aren't an effective option.
-Some infections are not obviously either bacterial or viral, so your doctor may run a few tests before prescribing medication.
+Your medical provider can tell you if antibiotics are right for your infection or if they aren't an effective option.
+Some infections are not obviously either bacterial or viral, so your provider may run a few tests before prescribing medication.

 Potential Side Effects Antibiotics Can Have On Birth Control